YuraAAA/android-develop-utils/readme.md

 ### Network connection aware

-Library support runtime network changes notification.
+Library supports runtime network notification changes.
-By default connection manager turned off.
+Connection manager turned off by default.
 But you can turn on by single line code:
 ```
 NetworkConnectionManager.getInstance().start();
 ```